 - All those natural sounding frequencies of the Piano, Double Bass and Drums?

 - The orgy of all those wide, dynamic and well recorded and produced sounds and ambience?

 - And finally this one.
 Collapse / Collide by Archive,

 - Can you feel the gentle and well-crafted build up of all the instruments and vocals that takes almost 6 minutes to finally deliver the main message of the song in the chorus at 5:40?

 They correct my heart

 They’ve ripped it all apart

-This song was moving me so much that I was listening to it near 10 times per day for a while.
-Finally, I took my bass one day, played along with it and recorded a video of the whole thing, which can be watched here.
+This song was so moving that we were listening to it near 10 times per day for a while.
+Finally, not being able to resist playing those lovely melodies on a bass, we kicked off a audio/video recording session, played along with it and recorded a video of the whole thing, which can be watched here on our YouTube channel.